Minor League Baseball Rules - (9 and 10 year olds)

 4.5.6 – Batting – Run Limits

-Each half inning is limited to 5 runs except in the case where the completion of play on a batted ball may score more than 5.
-Unlimited runs allowed the last inning or in any inning where the mercy rules will come into effect.
+Each half inning is limited to 5 runs through four innings (except in the case where the completion of play on a batted ball may score more than 5).
+Unlimited runs allowed in the last (5th) inning.

 Example: Four runs already in with two outs, bases loaded.
 The batter hits a double scoring the players on second and third.
 The runs scored for the inning would be six.
 Three runs already in with two outs, bases loaded.
 Batter hits a home run.
 The runs scored for the inning would be seven.